$40.00

 Dec 12, 2023: Angus Walker and Robert Williston present this terrific country music album presented exclusively here at citizenfreak.com for the first time in nearly 50 years.

 The Cabinet and I produced this LP in Toronto.
-Released by Cydna/Boot Records (owned by Stompin' Tom), there was a lot of Canadian content: 3 were mine, "Parliament Hill", one by my friend Muriel's, a Lightfoot song and a track by Doug Trineer.
+Released by Cynda/Boot Records (owned by Stompin' Tom), there was a lot of Canadian content: 3 were mine, "Parliament Hill", one by my friend Muriel's, a Lightfoot song and a track by Doug Trineer.
 Larry had the idea of recording Five Man Electrical Band's "Signs".
 Of course we threw in Waylon and Paycheck songs as well among others.

 Angus Walker: lead vocals, rhythm guitar